user1650/user1650/README.md

 <h2 data-importer="text" align="left">Hi 👋!
-My name is Boubakri Nabil and I'm an Agentic Developper, from Tunisia</h2>
+My name is Boubakri Nabil and I'm an Agentic AI Developer, from Tunisia</h2>

 ###